Dislau/Projects/README.md

 # Projects
-There's some part of my works
+There's some part of my works.
+In ZMQ folder you can launch Hunt for the Fox (it's a game) working on ZMQ server.